innolitics/rdm/rdm/init_files/documents/software_plan.md

     a.
 Functional and capability requirements [[62304:5.2.2.a]]

-        - performance (e.g., purpose of software, timing requirements),
+        - performance (e.g., the purpose of the software and timing requirements),
         - physical characteristics (e.g., code language, platform, operating system),
         - computing environment (e.g., hardware, memory size, processing unit, time zone, network infrastructure) under which the software is to perform, and
         - need for compatibility with upgrades or multiple SOUP or other device versions.